viniciusoyama/component_party/README.md

 <%= Header(name: 'John') %>
 ```

+*PS:* You need to pass the class and not an instance of it.

 Note that a view model *must* inherit from ComponentParty::ViewModel in order to be compliant to the internal API that a view model must have.
 Also, it is not expected that you override the `initialize` method in your custom view model.

-*Is it possible to (by default) automatically search for a custom view model and, if not found, just use the default one instead?*
+**Is it possible to (by default) automatically search for a custom view model and, if not found, just use the default one instead?**

 Yes, it would be possible to avoid the need of you passing a `custom_view_model` option but we don't like this approach for 2 main reasons:

-1) This feature would make the rendering process at least 3 times slower.
+1) This feature would make the rendering process much slower.

-2) We think it's better to make things more explicitly for who is reading your code.
+2) We think it's better to do things more explicitly for who is reading your code.

 # Using helpers inside your components

-When initializing the view model we provide a `view` parameter so you can access Rails things (params, helpers, etc)

-The component's template is compiled using a normal rails view context so you have access to all helpers:
+The component's template is compiled using a normal rails view context so you have access to all helpers/params/routes/etc:

 ```
 <div class="child">